rbmanez/weather-app/README.md

 # Weather App

 Shows hourly and weekly forecasts for current and custom locations.
-Utilizes React, Redux Toolkit, Typescript, React Testing Library, weather.gov API (to get forecasts), nominatim.openstreetmap.org API (to get coordinates based on city and state name), and Geolocation API (to get user's current location).
+Utilizes React, Redux Toolkit, React Testing Library, Typescript, weather.gov API, nominatim.openstreetmap.org API, and Geolocation API.

+I was assigned to use weather.gov API to create a weather app.
+Since that API uses location coordinates and not city and state names I used nominatim.openstreetmap.org API to be able to search by city and state name to produce the coordinates.
+I also used Geolocation API to get user's current location coordniates.